LSL Land & New Homes Complaints Process

 Customer Relations Department

-If you still remain dissatisfied with the outcome of your complaint after dealing with the Regional Manager and the Customer Relations Department, or 8 weeks has elapsed since the complaint was first made, you may approach the Property Ombudsman without charge.
+If you still remain dissatisfied with the outcome of your complaint after dealing with the senior management team and the Customer Relations Department, or 8 weeks has elapsed since the complaint was first made, you may approach The Property Ombudsman without charge.